scikit-hep/scikit-hep.github.io/pages/installing-packages.md

 # Installing a Python environment

-We're using Miniforge to install the Python environment, which is [distributed here on GitHub](https://github.com/conda-forge/miniforge).
+We'll be using Miniforge to install the Python environment, which is [distributed here on GitHub](https://github.com/conda-forge/miniforge).

 The steps of the installation procedure are (1) download an installer script, (2) run it, and (3) answer interactive prompts.

 Of the four combinations Miniforge gives you (`conda` vs `mamba`, Python vs PyPy), [we recommend mamba with Python, which is this table](https://github.com/conda-forge/miniforge#mambaforge).
+(Open that link in a new window.)

 Within each table is a list of architectures.
 On Mac and Linux, you can get the name of your architecture from